 However, it is worth mentioning in passing that all three arias commence with a weighty and serious instrumental section suggesting the sort of ritornello that might herald the entry of a choir.
 These moments of significance are appropriate for the words of the Saviour certainly, and each of these musical statements conveys a gravitas reminding us of earlier fantasias.
 Perhaps the sounding of the first few bars might even have led the Leipzig congregations to expect other choruses of this type.

-Could this possibly have been a subtle and slightly Teutonic joke on the Cantor's part?
+Could this possibly have been a subtle Teutonic joke on the Cantor's part?

-Whatever Bach's circumstances or attitudes at the time, these three cantatas do not appear to be works thrown off in haste.
+Whatever Bach's circumstances or attitudes at the time, these three cantatas are not works thrown off in haste.
 They are carefully crafted pieces indicating Bach's punctilious observation of text, meaning and imagery.
 Each has its own character, the first (85) being the most elegiac and the last (87) the most poignant and heart-rending.
 C 108 lies somewhere in between.

 Cantata BWV 85 Ich bin ein guter Hirt

 Aria (bass)--aria (alto)--chorale (sop)--recit (tenor)--aria (tenor)--chorale.

 The forty-fourth cantata of the cycle for the second Sunday after Easter.